LeonardoESousa/NEMO/README.md

     - For exciton properties, you must first calculate the fluorescence and absorption spectra of the donor and acceptor molecules of interest to you.
 Copy both spectra to a folder and inside this folder run the `nemo` command.
 Choose option 7.
 Follow the instructions to set the calculation parameters.
 A file will be generated with all the information.
 Importantly, diffusion length estimates are only sensible if donor and acceptor molecules are of the same kind.
 These estimations follow from the procedures described in: "de Sousa, L. E., Bueno, F. T., e Silva, G. M., da Silva Filho, D. A., & de Oliveira Neto, P. H. (2019).
 Fast predictions of exciton diffusion length in organic materials.
 Journal of Materials Chemistry C, 7(14), 4066-4071."

+For better visualization of results, consider using  [Nemoview](https://github.com/LeonardoESousa/nemoview).